Skip to main content

 What is the difference between additive and multiplicative decomposition?

 In an additive model, the components add up: Original = Trend + Seasonal + Residual.
-This is appropriate when seasonal fluctuations are roughly constant regardless of the level of the series.
-In a multiplicative model, the components multiply: Original = Trend × Seasonal × Residual.
-This is better when seasonal variations scale with the level (e.g., holiday sales are 20% higher, not a fixed amount).
-Understanding this helps you see which model to use for your data and why each model is useful.
+This fits data where seasonal swings stay roughly the same size as the series rises or falls.
+In a multiplicative model, the components multiply: Original = Trend x Seasonal x Residual.
+That is a better fit when seasonal variation grows or shrinks with the overall level of the series.

 How do I choose the right seasonal length?

 The seasonal length should match your data's periodicity: use 7 for weekly patterns in daily data, 12 for yearly patterns in monthly data, 4 for yearly patterns in quarterly data, or 52 for yearly patterns in weekly data.
-If you're unsure, plot your data and look for repeating patterns—count the number of periods between peaks.
-Understanding this helps you see how to choose appropriate seasonal length and why it matters for accurate decomposition.
+If you are unsure, plot the data and count the number of periods between repeating peaks or troughs.

 Why do the trend and seasonal components look strange near the edges?

-This is called 'edge effect.'
-The moving average used to estimate the trend requires values before and after each point.
-At the beginning and end of the series, there aren't enough neighbors, so the trend cannot be computed there.
-This is a limitation of simple decomposition methods.
-Understanding this helps you see why edge effects occur and how to interpret missing trend values.
+This is called edge effect.
+The moving average used to estimate the trend needs values before and after each point.
+At the beginning and end of the series, there are not enough neighbors, so the trend cannot be computed there.
+That limitation is normal for simple decomposition methods.

 Can I use this tool to forecast or trade stocks?